What is SAC?

 SAC Elections: Elections are held at the beginning of the school year, typically during Open House.
 SAC Officers are elected by the committee.
 The SAC president is also the representative to the Installation Advisory Committee (IAC).

 The PTA is an organization of parents, teachers, and students who are concerned and involved in the enhancement of the students' learning experiences and development.
 The organization provides both financial and volunteer support for school programs.
 The PTA also provides materials and programs to assist parents in dealing with youth development concerns.
 Meetings are held monthly and will be announced through the school bulletin and other base information media.
-Contact your local school or PTA president for further information.
+Contact our PTA at email@example.com for further information.

 Aviano is among several USAF communities with an active school board.
 The school board represents initiatives on behalf of DoDDS-Aviano.
 For more information, please contact the School Liaison Officer.